Esteri Tebandeke: Film

-Esteri got her first acting role in a short film on one of the programs of the Maisha Film Lab program– a Uganda-based non-profit film training initiative founded by award-winning director Mira Nair for emerging East African and South Asian filmmakers.
+Tebandeke got her first acting role in a short film by the Maisha Film Lab program, a Uganda-based non-profit film training initiative founded by award-winning director Mira Nair for emerging East African and South Asian filmmakers.

 She acted in Judith Adong's Sins of the Parents in 2008 and Master on Duty in 2009 by Joseph Ken Ssebaggala.

-Her latest film work was on the soon to be released Walt Disney Pictures production, Queen of Katwe, starring Academy Award-winning actress Lupita Nyong’o and David Oyelowo.
-Speaking about the film, Esteri describes the impact that Queen of Katwe has had on her in the following words:"Before the film, I was afraid of my dreams because they were so big.
+One of her last film appearances was in the Walt Disney Pictures production Queen of Katwe, starring Academy Award-winning actress Lupita Nyong'o and David Oyelowo.
+Speaking about the film, Tebandeke describes the impact that Queen of Katwe has had on her:

+"Before the film, I was afraid of my dreams because they were so big.
 But now I am even more scared—they are bigger."

-Mira Nair, one of her greatest inspirations in the film industry in a recent article describes her as "a luminous person."
-Quoting Mira Nair's famous maxim:"If we don't tell our own stories, no one else will."To that end, she is committed to developing stories from her home country, Uganda and the African continent which address themes of local significance but with international appeal.
-She is exploring the possibilities of developing Ugandan content in collaboration with various creatives in East Africa and beyond.
+Mira Nair, one of her greatest inspirations in the film industry, describes Tebandeke as "a luminous person."

+Tebandeke was committed to developing stories from her home country of Uganda and the African continent, which address themes of local significance but with international appeal.
+She explored the possibility of developing Ugandan content in collaboration with various creatives in East Africa and beyond.

-Esteri has had her films as an actress and director shown at numerous festivals like Toronto International film festival, BFI London Film Festival, Luxor African Film Festival, Raindance Film Festival, Uganda Film Festival, Durban International Film Festival, Africa International Film Festival.
+Her films as an actress and director have been shown at the Toronto International film festival, BFI London Film Festival, Luxor African Film Festival, Raindance Film Festival, Uganda Film Festival, Durban International Film Festival, and the Africa International Film Festival.

-Esteri was part of the writing team on a web series being developed in collaboration with film students from Uganda, Kenya, Ghana and Germany.
-This project was shot on location in Accra, Ghana and is currently in post-production.
-Little Black Dress, her directorial debut is a short film that was shot on location in Nairobi, Kenya in April 2019.
-The film premiered in competition at the 2019 edition of the Africa International Film Festival in Lagos, Nigeria and in competition at the Luxor African Film Festival.
+She was part of the writing team on a web series being developed in collaboration with film students from Uganda, Kenya, Ghana and Germany.
+This project was shot on location in Accra, Ghana.

+Little Black Dress, her directorial debut, is a short film that was shot on location in Nairobi, Kenya in April 2019.
+It premiered in competition at the 2019 edition of the Africa International Film Festival in Lagos, Nigeria and in competition at the Luxor African Film Festival.

-As a budding illustrator and cartoonist, Esteri hopes to show the world what it means to be Ugandan in contemporary times.
+As an illustrator and cartoonist, Tebandeke hoped to show the world what it meant to be Ugandan in contemporary times.

-Personal life
+Personal life and death

-Esteri has been married since 2011 to Samuel Tebandeke, a Ugandan filmmaker.
-She currently lives in Kampala, Uganda.
+Tebandeke was married to Samuel Tebandeke, an Ugandan filmmaker, from 2011 until her death.
+She lived in Kampala, Uganda.

+Tebandeke died on 24 March 2026, at the age of 41, following a long illness.